kamikazestar/AwsProfile/README.md

 ## License

-I'm using FOSS software on daily basics so this project is also licensed on GPLv3 license, but I not taking any responsibility for results of using this software.
+I'm using FOSS software on daily basics so this project is also licensed on MIT license, but I not taking any responsibility for results of using this software.

 ## TODO